Newspaper Page Text

 from White Girl

-8 BOYS WITNESS
+S BOYS WITNESS

-George W. Chamlee, white at
+George W. Chamlee. white at

-torney, was charged with originat
+torney. was charged with originat

 ing an attempt to “frame" Ruby

-Bates, one of two white girls whose
+Bate:-, one of two white girls who "

 testimony resulted in death sent